 BUMC students, faculty and staff are invited to submit book and journal purchase requests.
 Book and journal subscription purchases are made based on several criteria including: an evaluation of the requested material’s subject scope, indexing, and cost; library collection development policies; Interlibrary Loan data; analysis of the overall collection; and the availability of funds.
 Book requests are reviewed on a weekly basis and may be submitted at any time.
 Journal requests are reviewed annually and should be submitted prior to July 1 to be considered for the next calendar year subscription.
 For additional information about purchase requests, please contact a reference librarian at firstname.lastname@example.org or (617) 358-4810.

-I can’t find the book/journal that I need.
-According to the Library Catalog, the item isn’t checked out and should be on the shelves.
+I can’t find the book/journal I need.
+According to the Library Catalog, it should be on the shelf.
 What can I do?

 Use this link for information on other Library Catalogs that can be used to locate books.

 What can I do if the book I want is already checked out to another patron?

 Contact the Circulation Desk at (617) 358-4902 and ask to have the book placed on “hold”.
 When it is returned, library staff will contact you, and you can then check out the book.

 You can renew books through the Library Catalog: